Yahata Steel Works: History

 On May 1, 1916 the dam burst and flooded much of the town and factory killing hundreds.
 Kuroda Coke Oven (黒田式コークス炉), a furnace recovered by-products through a regenerative burning apparatus, invented in 1918 by Kuroda Taizo (黒田泰造 1883-1961), an engineer at the Yahata Works, was a revolutionary energy-saving oven based on an energy-recycling system.
 The oven also improved by-product processing and increased coke processing yields.
 By 1933, the energy efficiency of the eighth coke oven at the Yahata Works was almost equal to that of the most advanced coke oven in Germany.
 The improvement in the quality of coke was directly reflected in the energy efficiency of iron and steelmaking.
 In addition, energy recycling techniques such as reuse of the gas generated in the coke oven and blast furnaces were exploited by the system.
 These efforts helped reduce the energy consumption of the works.
-The coal consumption per ton of steel production sharply dropped to 1.58 kg in 1933 from 3.7 kg in 1924.
+The coal consumption per ton of steel production sharply dropped to 1.58 tonnes in 1933 from 3.7 tonnes in 1924.
 Eventually, Kuroda's idea of energy saving and recycling became fundamental for Japanese steel engineers.
 In 1962, this technological heritage would produce one of the most important innovations, the Basic Oxygen Furnace Waste Gas Cooling and Clearing System, invented at Yawata Steel (a successor of the Yahata Works).

 The continuing importance of the Yahata Steel Works to Japan's heavy industry led to Yahata being identified as a target for strategic bombing during the Pacific War, commencing with the Bombing of Yawata in June 1944, by which time the works produced 24% of Japan's rolled steel.
 The works were identified as the target for the second atomic bomb on 9 August 1945; due to cloud cover this was redirected to Nagasaki.